flies-jedi/fly-jedi.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Registration opening for the JEDI meeting 2025 in Chateau du Feÿ https://flyjedi.sciencesconf.org/
+Registration opening for the JEDI meeting 2025 in Chateau du Feÿ <a href="https://flyjedi.sciencesconf.org/">here</a>.